There are two steps to integrate Truepush with Webflow web service for the HTTPS website.

 For example, www.yourwebsite.com/sw.js.

-A message similar to the below image will appear, confirming the correct installment of the service worker file.
+A message similar to the below image will appear, confirming the correct installation of the service worker file.

 2.1 Login into the admin panel of your Webflow website with the credentials username and password.
 This will redirect you to the admin page of your website.